deephyper/anl-22-summer-workshop/scripts/OLCF-Summit/README.rst

 * OLCF Moderate: https://jupyter.olcf.ornl.gov/
 * OLCF Open: https://jupyter-open.olcf.ornl.gov/

-Unfortunately, GPU environments are only available within the OLCF Moderate JupyterHub.
+GPU environments are only available within the OLCF Moderate JupyterHub.
 Each GPU kernel gets 16 CPU cores and a single NVIDIA V100, as indicated here:

 .. image:: assets/jupyterhub-moderate.png
    :width: 600

+Unfortunately, we cannot use the same user-customized cloned conda environment created above (to run the jobs on Summit) here within JupyterHub to perform DeepHyper analytics.
+We must clone a new conda environment, and register the environment as a Jupyter kernelspec with ``python -m ipykernel install --user --name yourenvname --display-name yourenvname``:

+   Conda environments created this way are only usable in JupyterLab.
+You can’t create an environment within JupyterLab and use these environments on other machines like Summit or Andes to run jobs.
+You will need to recreate the environment separately on those machines.

 See
 `Jupyter at OLCF <https://docs.olcf.ornl.gov/services_and_applications/jupyter/overview.html#jupyter-at-olcf>`_ for more detailed information.